The pros and cons of online appointment booking

 Were you able to seamlessly log in to your client portal and request an appointment?

-If so, then you already understand how beneficial it can be to schedule an appointment that works for your schedule without the back-and-forth hassle of phone calls or emails.
+If so, you already understand how beneficial it can be to schedule an appointment that works for your schedule without the back-and-forth hassle of phone calls or emails.

 Benefits of allowing clients to use online booking and scheduling

-Let’s look at this question from the perspective of your potential and current clients, and consider some of the reasons why allowing clients to self-schedule online can be a beneficial option.
+Let’s look at this question from the perspective of your potential and current clients, and consider some of the reasons why allowing therapy clients to self-schedule online can be a beneficial option.

-It reduces barriers to care
+Online appointment booking reduces barriers to care

-Getting an initial therapy session requires a lot of work on the potential clients’ part.
 First, they must search for a therapist on a mental health provider directory.

 Once they sort through the listings and find a clinician who has openings, they might see a message that says: “Email me, and I’ll schedule a time to call you for a free consultation call.”